English <> Spanish Translation Certification by Teleconference

-Sharing reviewed translations is one of the key components of this program, since it is critical to learn how to look at our own work as an exam grader would.
-It is often easier to start this process by looking at a colleague’s work, and then transferring those concepts to looking at our own work more objectively.
+Sharing reviewed translations is one of the key components of this program since it is critical to learn how to look at our own work as an exam grader would.
+It is often easier to start this process by looking at a colleague’s work, and then transferring those concepts by looking at our own work more objectively.
 In 2016, the participants embraced the value of translation as teamwork through this process.

 - 1 hour 15 minutes doing the translation on WordPad (this replicates ATA exam conditions)

 - 45 minutes reviewing partner’s work, preferably after doing one’s own translation, following the ATA list of mistakes and points

 - Discussion on listserv created for the group: optional but helpful

 - Total: minimum 4 hours/week.

 - Manual de traducción, by Juan Gabriel López Guix and Jacqueline Minett Wilkinson, ISBN: 978-84-74325-52-2

 - El buen uso del español, published by RAE/ASALE, ISBN 978-607-07-2164-9